Over the last few years, blockchain and compliance have garnered a lot of attention from companies operating in highly regulated industries.

 Perhaps even more profoundly, by providing transparent and immediate access to regulators, blockchain and distributed ledger technology could enable a reduction in systemic risk throughout the financial system and the return of trust to the financial industry and other regulated industries as well.

-Smart contracts can automate AML monitoring processes and provide real-time updates
+Smart contracts can automate AML monitoring processes & provide real-time updates

 For regulated businesses like financial institutions to remain compliant with anti-money laundering regulations, they are required to assess new clients during the onboarding process and also consistently screen transaction information for any suspicious activity throughout the lifetime of a customer.